Add Reactions to Content Body Using Shortcodes

 Tips for Using Reactions Shortcodes

-By utilizing shortcodes to add reactions to specific content elements, you can create a more interactive and engaging user experience, tailored to highlight key sections of your articles or features within your site.
+By utilizing shortcodes to add reactions to specific content elements — and understanding the context-aware behavior in newer versions — you can create a more interactive and engaging user experience, tailored to highlight key sections of your articles or features within your site.